 - Blossoms are also commemorated uniquely in the region of Tennessee in the United States of America.
 The passion flower was chosen as the official state flower of Tennessee by state school students in 1973!

-The Passion flower is a religious sacramental emblem for someone who is preparing for a religious sacrament.
-Passion of Christ is the religious rite in question.
+The passion flower is a religious sacramental emblem for someone preparing for a religious sacrament.
+The passion of Christ is the religious rite in question.
 Offering them flowers at this time of their life would be a perfect gift from you, representing your support, respect, and belief in them.